-Shareholders have the opportunity to submit proposals for candidates to the board of directors and nomination committee.
+Shareholders may submit proposals for candidates to the board of directors and nomination committee.
 The nomination committee is accessible to shareholders, and the process is subject to deadlines to ensure that the views of all shareholders are made known before the relevant discussions take place in the nomination committee.
 The nomination committee annually conducts individual meetings with the board members, CEO and the external auditor.